-respectively, where $\bm{C} = \bm{F}^\text{T}\bm{F}$ is the right Cauchy-Green deformation tensor, $\bm I$ is the identity tensor, and the scalar $p$ is a Lagrange multiplier for the incompressibility constraint.
-The stresses with exponent \textsuperscript{e} or \textsuperscript{v} are elastic or viscous contributions, respectively.
-Elastic contributions vanish in the fluid limit, which can thus be viewed as a special case of the present theories.
+where $\bm{C} = \bm{F}^\text{T}\bm{F}$ is the right Cauchy-Green deformation tensor, $\bm I$ is the identity tensor, and the scalar $p$ is a Lagrange multiplier accounting for the incompressibility constraint.
+The stresses with exponents \textsuperscript{e} and \textsuperscript{v} are elastic and viscous contributions, respectively.
+Elastic contributions vanish in the fluid limit, which can therefore be viewed as a special case of the present theories.